Unipotent Representations of Exceptional Richardson Orbits: Introduction

 \section{Introduction}

 In \cite{BV1985}, Barbasch and Vogan studied {\bf special unipotent representations} for complex simple Lie groups $G$.
 These representations are of interest in various areas of representation theory.
-One application is on the Orbit Method, which suggests that one can `attach' some unitarizable representations to each coadjoint orbit in the (dual of) Lie algebra $Lie(G)$.
-Indeed, it is conjectured that special unipotent representations are the candidates of representations attached to special nilpotent orbits.
-A more precise formulation of such relations is given in Conjecture \ref{conj:vogan} below.

-For classical nilpotent orbits, Conjecture \ref{conj:vogan} was shown to be true in \cite{B2017} and \cite{W4}.
-However, the case remains unknown for exceptional orbits.
-One of the goals of this manuscript is to establish such relations for exceptional Lie groups.
+For instance, they are conjectured to be the `building blocks' of the unitary dual of $G$.
+This idea is verified by Vogan \cite{V1} for $G = GL(n,\mathbb{F})$ where $\mathbb{F} = \mathbb{C}, \mathbb{R}$ and $\mathbb{H}$, and by Barbasch \cite{B1989} for all complex classical groups.
+Moreover, these representations are conjectured to be quantization models of special nilpotent orbits (Conjecture \ref{conj:vogan}).
+The conjecture was shown to be true by Barbasch \cite{B2017} for classical nilpotent orbits, and by Losev, Mason-Brown and Matvieievskyi \cite{LMM}, \cite{MM} in general (Remark \ref{rmk:vogan}).

+A main goal of this manuscript is to study a map defined by Lusztig and Vogan on nilpotent orbits of complex reductive Lie algebras.
+More explicitly, let $\mathcal{N}$ be the set of nilpotent elements of the Lie algebra $\mathfrak{g}$ of $G$, and $\mathcal{O} \subset \mathcal{N}$ be a nilpotent orbit.
+For any $e \in \mathcal{O}$, let $G_e$ be the stabilizer subgroup of $e$ under conjugation, and $(G_e)^{\vee}$ be the isomorphism class of irreducible, algebraic representations of $G_e$.
+They conjectured that there is a bijection between the sets

+where $\Lambda^+(G) \subset \mathfrak{t}^*$ be the collection of highest dominant weights of finite dimensional representations of $G$.
+The conjecture is later proved by Bezrukavnikov, and the image of $\Phi$ is computed explicitly in some cases -- namely, Achar \cite{Ac} computed the bijection $G = GL(n,\mathbb{C})$, and the calculations are later simplified by Rush \cite{R}.
+On the other hand, Liang-Zhang \cite{LZ} computed the bijection for minimal nilpotent orbits, and Zhang \cite{Z} computed the case of $G = G_2(\mathbb{C})$.